Publications

 By 2019, around 250 postsecondary institutions adopted a test-optional policy.
 This paper uses a difference-in-differences design to examine the impact of this reform on schools that switched policies between 2006 and 2014.
 I find that adopting a test-optional policy increased the share of Black, Native American and Hispanic students as well as Pell Grant recipients.
 I also show that adopting a test-optional policy did not affect the academic performance of enrolled cohorts but did affect financial aid disbursements.
 These findings are important considering that several institutions that switched policies during the COVID-19 pandemic have since returned to requiring test scores.

-Labor Market Shocks and Immigration Enforcement w/Sergio Barrera and Sarina Heron (forthcoming at AEA Papers and Proceedings)
+Labor Market Shocks and Immigration Enforcement w/Sergio Barrera and Sarina Heron (AEA Papers and Proceedings)

 We study the effects of labor market shocks on immigration enforcement by evaluating the impact of the Great Recession on the likelihood that commuting zones partner with immigration authorities through 287(g) agreements and early adoption of Secure Communities and become subject to E-Verify mandates.
 Using a difference in differences framework we find that a one percentage point increase in the Great Recession driven unemployment rate is associated with a one percentage point increase in the likelihood of signing a 287(g) agreement, early adoption of Secure Communities, and a two to three-percentage point increase in the likelihood of adopting E-Verify.